sophiagavrila/project-1/README.md

 ## Technical Requirements

-* The back-end system shall use `JDBC` connect to an **AWS RDS Postgres database**.
+* The back-end system shall use Hibernate which manages a connection to an **AWS RDS Postgres database**.
-* The application shall deploy onto a Tomcat Server.
+* The application shall deploy onto a Tomcat Server, hosted remotely on an EC2.
 * The middle tier shall use Servlet technology for dynamic Web application development.
-* The front-end view shall use HTML/JavaScript to make an application that can call server-side components.
+* The front-end view shall use HTML/JavaScript to make an application that can call server-side components and be styled with CSS.
-* The middle tier shall follow proper layered architecture, have reasonable test coverage of the service layer, and implement **log4j** for appropriate logging.
+* The middle tier shall follow proper layered architecture, and have reasonable test coverage of the service layer.

 **Stretch Goals:** *These will count for extra credit and are entirely optional*
 * Users can upload a document or image of their receipt when submitting reimbursements which can stored in the database and reviewed by a financial manager.
 * Passwords shall be encrypted in Java and securely stored in the database.
-* Application shall be hosted remotely on an EC2.